Oracle Java Licensing and Audit FAQ Guide

 - Limited Time: Over time, Oracle may phase out even renewals of the old model.
 Eventually, everyone might have to transition to employee metrics upon contract expiration.

-- No Mixing for New Needs: If you suddenly need more Java licenses or never had any, you can’t buy the old-style licenses.
+- No Mixing for New Needs: If you suddenly need more Java licenses or have never had any, you can’t buy the old-style licenses.
 You’d be quoted the employee-based subscription.
 Oracle basically “froze” the legacy model for those already on it.

 In summary, unless you’re grandfathered in under a prior deal, the choice of metric isn’t yours – Oracle moved Java to a subscription model based on employees.
 If you’re on an old metric and it’s advantageous, try to renew it as long as possible, but be prepared for Oracle to eventually push a transition.